Nike-Inc/cerberus-integration-tests/cerberus-gatling-perf-tests/README.md

 ## Running Locally

+First export required parameters and AWS credentials.

-You can use the following gradlew task:
+Use the following gradlew task to run the default simulation:

     ./gradlew clean cerberus-gatling-perf-tests:runSimulation